nodejs/node/doc/api/errors.md

    to Node.js.
 * `/absolute/path/to/file.js:line:column`, if the frame represents a call in a user program, or its dependencies.
+* `file:///absolute/path/to/file.js:line:column`, if the frame represents a call in ES module files.

 The string representing the stack trace is lazily generated when the `error.stack` property is **accessed**.